-The Chevy Silverado has been one of the most sold Pickup trucks in the US for some time now.
+The Chevy Silverado has been one of the most sold pickup trucks in the U.S. for some time now.
 It has basically stood the test of time while providing some competition to the Ford F150.

 Though not as good as the F150, it is still a good truck in some respects.
 In this article, we will show you the Chevy Silverado years to avoid.

-In short, The Chevy Silverado years to avoid are the 2005, 2007, 2008, 2014, 2015 and 2016 models.
-The 2014 year is generally considered the worst of the bunch.
+In short, the Chevy Silverado years to avoid are the 2005, 2007, 2008, and 2014 to 2016 models.
+The 2014 year is generally considered the worst of the bunch due to electrical problems such as its air conditioning system and its heavy oil consumption.
+In addition, according to NHTSA, it received more than 20 recalls.

 The Chevy Silverado has been around since 1998 and has enjoyed a great sales record from that time.
 Early models did quite well until 2005 when they had the most reported problems.
 Though they have managed to do well with other years, it would seem the overall quality of the truck has fallen.